Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,88.42,92.16.md

 ### Transcript

-> have you been there the whole time
+> have you been there the whole time yeah hi my name is Newt I'm 57 years old